MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 - [Upgrade your own model in source/target environments](#upgrade-your-own-model).
 - [Stage your own model for upgrade](#stage-your-own-model-for-upgrade).

 Solutions are used to transport apps and components from one environment to another.
 They are also used to apply a set of customizations to existing apps.
-For detailed information about solutions and how it's used to apply ALM concepts across Microsoft Power Platform, go to [Overview of application lifecycle management](/power-platform/alm/overview-alm).
+For detailed information about solutions and how they're used to apply ALM concepts across Microsoft Power Platform, go to [Overview of application lifecycle management](/power-platform/alm/overview-alm).

 ## Export your own model using a solution